 Knowledge is power.
 The more you know about a given area, such as investing in stocks, investing in bonds, or investing in real estate, the more options you have.
-The more options you have, the better the chances you can earn a decent rate of return on your money.
+Employing more options gives you a better chance to earn a decent return on your money.
 That means a more comfortable lifestyle for your family, less financial stress, and the freedom to pursue the things you want without always looking at the price tag.

 - John is 18 years old.
-He gets an after school job and opens a Roth IRA.
-He saves $5,000 per year in it and continues doing this until he turns 70 years old.
-He is perfectly average, invests in low-cost index funds, dollar cost averages, reinvests his dividends, and earns the same return the market has for the past century or two - roughly 10% pre-tax and inflation.
-As a result, he ends up with a little more than $7,000,000 in wealth.
+He gets an after-school job and opens a Roth IRA, where he saves $5,000 per year until he turns 70 years old.
+He invests in low-cost index funds and practices dollar-cost averaging while reinvesting his dividends.
+John earns the same return the market has for the past century or two, which is roughly 10%, and he ends up with a little more than $7,000,000 in wealth.

 - Adam is also 18 years old.
-He gets an after school job but doesn't save anything.
-He waits until he is 30 years old, at which point, he opens a series of retirement accounts and saves $5,000 per year.
+He gets an after-school job but doesn't save anything.
+He waits until he is 30 years old to open a series of retirement accounts and saves $5,000 per year.
 He's only $60,000 in total contributions behind John, and still has 40 years to go before he turns 70, so he figures it isn't too bad.
-When he reaches retirement, though, he has only $2,200,000.
+But when he retires, he has only $2,200,000.
 That $60,000 shortfall turned into a $4,800,000 canyon.

-In fact, by starting at 30, Adam would have to save a whopping $16,000 per year as John continued to save just $5,000 per year simply to break even with John.
+In fact, by starting at 30, Adam would have to save a whopping $16,000 per year simply to break even with John, who has continued to save just $5,000 per year.
 The opportunity cost of blowing his income as a young adult had enormous consequences later in life.
-That is okay, if Adam thought through those choices and decided that is what he wanted.
+That is okay if Adam thought through those choices and decided that is what he wanted.
 Most people don't, though, and that is the problem.
 That is why they say there's no such thing as a free lunch.
 To live your best life possible, you must understand opportunity cost and the power of compound interest.